Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 The first time you die in The Backrooms, you will keep your levels and inventory.
 The next time you die, you will drop everything!

+One way to recover your items is to use the :doc:`invis-cloak` which makes you undetectable to mobs as long as you don't have any other items in your inventory.